Implementing Exponential Backoff for Failed Push Deliveries

 Jitter Implementation to Prevent Thundering Herd

-Deterministic backoff intervals cause synchronized retry spikes across distributed worker pools.
-Introducing randomized jitter disperses retry attempts across the time window.
+Deterministic backoff intervals cause synchronised retry spikes across distributed worker pools.
+Randomised jitter disperses retry attempts across the time window.

 Systematic isolation of push delivery failures requires intercepting HTTP responses, validating payload integrity, and mapping failures to the appropriate retry schedule.
-For foundational algorithmic context, review standard Retry Logic & Backoff Strategies before applying vendor-specific push constraints and queue routing rules.
+For foundational algorithmic context, review Retry Logic & Backoff Strategies before applying vendor-specific push constraints.

 • Permanent (No Retry): 400 Bad Request, 401 Unauthorized, 404 Not Found, 410 Gone